nicfel/Mascot-Tutorial/README.md

 # Practical: Parameter and State inference using the approximate structured coalescent

-In this tutorial we will estimate migration rates, effective population sizes and locations of internal nodes using the marginal approximation of the structured coalescent implemented in BEAST2, MASCOT.
+In this tutorial we will estimate migration rates, effective population sizes and locations of internal nodes using the marginal approximation of the structured coalescent implemented in BEAST2, MASCOT {% cite mueller2017mascot --file Mascot-Tutorial/master-refs %}.

 The aim is to: